pablodip/PablodipAdminModuleBundle/docs/advanced-usage.md

 1. Before the child controller executes, the extension looks up the parent in the database and makes the parent available as an attribute on the request (see `addCheckParentControllerPreExecute`).
 NB You can't retrieve this value in the Module's `configure` function - it won't be available at that point.
 2. When queries are run for the child object, [Molino events](https://github.com/whiteoctober/molino#events) are used to add a criteria ensuring that the parent is matched too (`addCreateQueryEvent`).
-3. Similarly, when the child object is saved, the parent reference is automatically set (`addCreateModelEvent`).
+3. Similarly, when the child object is saved, the parent reference is automatically set (see `addCreateModelEvent`).
+This uses the `association` property you've set up in `registerExtensions` - it calls a method called `set<Association>`, where `<Association>` is the value set for `association` with the first letter capitalised.

 You'll also need to add some Molino config into your module.
 Something like this: